Outlook 2021: Global bonds

 Fiscal policy is being driven by political considerations, as opposed to the more technocratic nature of monetary policy.
 This will give rise to greater divergence in economic outcomes, and thus opportunities, as countries tread different paths.

 Despite the different medium-run choices countries will make with regards fiscal policy, we expect developed markets to remain sufficiently fiscally supportive into 2021 to allow the recovery to gain traction.
-Budget plans submitted by eurozone countries suggest continued support this year.
+Budget plans submitted by eurozone countries suggest continued support next year.
+Negotiations are ongoing in the US, but we expect further fiscal stimulus either in the lame-duck Congress or very early in the new administration.

 Green sectors instrumental to continued recovery